GourabIX/Curriculum_Vitae/README.md

 # Curriculum_Vitae
-This repository contains my latest CV file in both .docx and .pdf formats.
+This repository contains my latest Resume as a PDF document.